From a guest who stayed with us

 Bubbling caldeiras, volcanic stew, lush gardens, hidden crater lakes, and the island's best hot springs after dark.

-Book Poça da Dona Beija for after 6 PM — the atmosphere under the night sky is magical (€16/person, 1.5 hours max).
-Have lunch at Tony's restaurant for Cozido das Furnas — book ahead!
-Visit Lagoa do Congro early before the crowds.
+Book Poça da Dona Beija for after 6 PM — the atmosphere under the night sky is magical.
+Prices, opening hours, and visit-time rules change often; confirm everything on the official website before you book.
+Have lunch at Tony's for Cozido das Furnas — book ahead!
+Start at Lagoa do Congro early for easier parking.

 Jungle trails, hidden waterfalls, dramatic cliffs, the oldest lighthouse, and São Miguel's most peaceful corner.